tnguyen2620/DepthChart/README.md

   class.
 The constructor will look like this `public TeamDepthChart(Team team, int gameRound)`.
 - There are comments in the `TeamDepthChart.cs` file to explain the logic behind each method.
 This is for the purpose of this submission.
 In a real-world scenario, I would avoid adding comments to the code and instead focus on writing clean, self-explanatory code with meaningful method and variable names.
-- A unit test project is created to test the functionality of the `TeamDepthChart` class.
-The tests cover various scenarios including adding players, removing players, and retrieving backups.
-The tests also include edge cases such as adding a player to a non-existent position and removing a player who is not in the depth chart.

 ### A few suggestions:
 - We can add a method to move a player from one position to another; it might be useful in some cases.